 Educational Tuition and Fees Deduction

-Up to $2000 or $4000, depending on the taxpayer's modified adjusted gross income, of qualifying higher education tuition and fees may be deductible from federal taxes.
+Up to $4000 per tax return, not per student, of qualifying higher education tuition and fees may be deductible from federal taxes.
 The deduction is calculated on Form 8917, Tuition and Fees Deduction and deducted directly from gross income on Form 1040 or Form 1040A.
 No deduction is available for expenses of a dependent for whom the American Opportunity Credit or Lifetime Learning Credit is claimed by anyone else nor can a student claim a deduction if anyone can claim her as a dependent, regardless of whether the dependent exemption is actually claimed.
 Generally, if either tax credits or a deduction can be claimed, then the taxpayer must choose between either, since both cannot be claimed for the same individual in the same tax year.
 Although tax credits generally offer larger savings, they are also subject to more restrictive phaseout rules, so the deduction may offer a bigger tax benefit for higher income taxpayers.
 This deduction is available for a limited time, until 2016 (Congress may extend this deadline).

 The Bipartisan Budget Act, enacted on Feb.
 9, 2018, has renewed, for tax year 2017 only, the deductibility of educational tuition and fees.